 Tapping on the corner of the iPad's display with an Apple Pencil opens up Markup, which can now be used for anything from webpages and documents to screenshots and emails.
 Apple has introduced a redesigned tool palette for quick access to tools, color palettes, shapes, a ruler, an object eraser, and a new pixel eraser.
 The new tool palette is available in Markup and is also available to third-party developers as an API.

-In addition to the new Markup features, Apple has improved the latency of the Apple Pencil, dropping it from 20ms to 9ms.
+In addition to the new Markup features, Apple has reduced the latency of the Apple Pencil, dropping it from 20ms to 9ms.

 The iPadOS Files app supports folder sharing, so you can share whole folders of files with other people, and there's also support for external drives for the first time.
 You can plug in a USB drive or an SD card and pull data from it right in the Files app, a feature also available on the iPhone.

 A new Column View in the Files app when the iPad is in landscape mode lets you see high-resolution previews of your files, and support for Quick Actions lets you do things like mark up and rotate images and create PDFs. iPadOS also brings support for local storage, zip and unzip, and 30 new keyboard shortcuts.

 When you use Safari on the iPad, you're always going to get the desktop version of a website instead of the mobile version.
 Websites are scaled appropriately for the iPad's display and optimized for touch, so you can use your favorite web apps like WordPress, Squarespace, Google Docs, and Slack.